Steven-19/hello-world/README.md

 # hello-world
-First repo on my Github adventure
+The first repo in my Github adventure

-Learning the Ropes of Github
+Learning the ropes of Github